jpequegn/TrainingLab/README.md

    - View the power profile graph
    - Hover over the chart for detailed information
    - Check the segment details below the chart

+5. **Convert for Other Platforms**:
+   - Set your FTP (Functional Threshold Power) in watts
+   - Download ERG files for MyWhoosh, Rouvy, and most training platforms
+   - Download MRC files for TrainerRoad and compatible apps

 ## File Structure